 How Many Days Do You Need Visiting Machu Picchu?

 We recommend spending at least 7-9 days in Peru visiting Machu Picchu and the surrounding Incan ruins, with time to explore Cuzco before or after.
-You may extend your journey by traveling a little farther to see the Peruvian Amazon river by cruise.
-Other options include Lake Titicaca, or the Colca Valley if you take some extra travel time.
+You may extend your journey by traveling a little farther to see the Peruvian Amazon River by cruise.
+Other options include Lake Titicaca, or the Colca Valley if you take extra travel time.

 Things to Do Into Machu Picchu Inca City and Nearby